miztiik/elasticache-for-app-performance/README.md

         - `Redis Port`
         - `S3 Bucket Name` - This bucket is pre-loaded with data for querying
         - `EC2 Instance` - This server will be used to connect/query S3 and Redis
-    - Connect to the EC2 instance using Session Manager[Get help here](https://www.youtube.com/watch?v=-ASMtZBrx-k)
+    - Connect to the EC2 instance using Session Manager - [Get help here](https://www.youtube.com/watch?v=-ASMtZBrx-k)
     - Clone this repo, We need the `helper_scripts` in this repo

         ```bash